-There are a number of charges tied to assault in California.
+There are several charges tied to assault in California.
 All of them are related to the legal codes surrounding simple assault, found in CA Penal Code Section 240: Assault.
 This basic charge defines the meaning of assault in California, supporting charges like:

 - California Penal Code Section 217.1(a): Assault On A Public Official